Oliver Rees

 ]

 Using the Haversine forumula we can calculate the exact distance between our location and all the aircraft picked up by the ADS-B antenna.
 When a plane comes within, say, 2KM, we can display it.
-There are loads of screens you could use to display this data.
-I used the WaveShare 7.9in HDMI LCD, but it would also work on a standard monitor.

 The call sign nightmare begins

 ADS-B is a brilliant format for air traffic control.
-It provides a unique ICAO identifier ( 405a49 in the example above), a call sign (BAW777C in the example above), speed, heading and location.
+It provides a unique ICAO identifier ( 405a49 in the JSON example above), a call sign (BAW777C in the JSON example above), speed, heading and location.
 But this isn't massively useful for our purposes.
 Nothing about the routing or flight number is provided as part of the ADS-B message.

 An explanation of why this (regrettably) makes sense is detailed in this FlightRadar24 blog.
 Essentially: flight numbers can sound very similar to each other so the industry moved to alphanumeric call signs (adding letters on to the flight number).